PREAMBLE AND SUMMARY

 The Post-Fukushima National Action Plan (Rev. 4) was drafted on the basis of the European Union stress tests and provides additional enhancements of plant safety levels.

 The updated State Energy Policy of the Czech Republic considers nuclear power to be a feasible and desirable option.

-Within the framework of the State Energy Policy, several future considerations are outlined, including: (1) supporting the development of nuclear energy, including a target of nuclear energy to comprise 50% of the amount of electricity generated and maximizing heat supplies from nuclear power plants; (2) supporting and accelerating the process of negotiating, preparing and implementing new nuclear units at existing nuclear power plant sites with a total output of up to 2500 MW, or annual production of approximately 20 TWh by 2030–2035; (3) creating conditions to extend the lifetime of the Dukovany plant (to 50 or 60 years), taking account of technology, safety and security, the economy and European Union rules; (4) scheduling the potential construction of a new block at existing nuclear power plant sites in line with the expected decommissioning of the Dukovany NPP (i.e. after 2035); and (5) making a decision concerning the storage of nuclear waste by 2025.
+Within the framework of the State Energy Policy, several future considerations are outlined, including: (1) supporting the development of nuclear energy, including a target of nuclear energy to comprise 50% of the amount of electricity generated and maximizing heat supplies from NPPs; (2) supporting and accelerating the process of negotiating, preparing and implementing new nuclear units at existing NPP sites with a total output of up to 2500 MW or annual production of approximately 20 TWh by 2030–2035; (3) creating conditions to extend the lifetime of the Dukovany plant to 50 or 60 years, accounting for existing technology, safety and security regulations, the economy and European Union rules; (4) scheduling the potential construction of a new block at existing NPP sites in line with the expected decommissioning of Dukovany NPP (i.e. after 2035); and (5) making a decision concerning the storage of nuclear waste by 2025.

 In addition, the policy recommends making greater use of heat energy produced from nuclear sources to heat large urban agglomerations.
 If nuclear power were to continue to be used for a long period of time, it would also be necessary to explore and prepare, as needed, sites for future additional nuclear power stations after 2040.

 It is assumed that the delivery of new units will be considered a ‘turnkey’ type project.